- Takedown and reclosure policy

 Paper and digital copies

-We reserve the right to copy original records using the copying process or processes which will minimise risk of damage to the records, and to disallow copying of records where the risk of damage to these documents is deemed high.
+We reserve the right to copy original records using the copying process or processes which will minimise risk of damage to the records, and to disallow copying of records where the risk of damage to these records is deemed high.
 There are restrictions on which copying processes may be used for certain types of records due to factors such as size and condition.
-Where a surrogate of a record exists we will normally create copies from that surrogate for preservation reasons.
+Where a surrogate of a record exists we will normally create copies from that surrogate and not the original, for preservation reasons.

-All digital images supplied electronically are delivered via our Digital Delivery service.
-All images will be supplied in JPEG format at 300 dpi only.
+All images delivered online will be supplied in JPEG format at 300 dpi only.

-Images are downloadable from our website within 21 days of us notifying you by email.
-Digital images ordered and supplied on CD-Rom will normally be supplied in JPEG format at 300 dpi.
+Images are downloadable from our website for up to 21 days of us notifying you by email.
+Digital images ordered and supplied on CD will normally be supplied in JPEG format at 300 dpi.

 All copies that are produced from digitally scanned images: The National Archives will normally produce copied images which are approximately the same size as the originals.
 We cannot guarantee that the copies will be exactly size-for-size.
 Copies will normally be printed onto sheets of paper of the appropriate size in the A2 to A3 range (within preservation guidelines and at the discretion of the operator).
 We will not make enlargements or reductions of original records.